+Although Solomon may have been speaking of an earthly king, he is probably speaking of using the wisdom that God has given us.
+He urges us to want to stay in the king's presence speaking of the desire to have God guide every aspect of our lives through the power of the Holy Spirit.
 He speaks to the fact that we must take to heart the fact that God is right and just in all of His ways even when we do not understand them.
 As the Creator/Owner of all things, God has the authority to do whatever He wants and does not need our counsel.

 Since a king's word is supreme, who can say to him, 'What are you doing?'
 Whoever obeys his command will come to no harm, and the wise heart will know the proper time and procedure.
 For there is a proper time and procedure for every matter, though a man's misery weighs heavily upon him.

 Just as the people in an earthly kingdom must obey their king or face the consequences, so it is with God.
 He gave us free will and will let us make choices as to whether we listen to the Spirit or not.
 If we listen, He will protect us; if we do not, we can get ourselves into situations that can cause us harm.
 The "proper time and procedure" refers to the fact that we can take everything to God in prayer but, when He gives us an answer, we must obey for our own good whether it is the answer we wanted or not.